cmoralesmx/cmoralesmx.github.io/_posts/2020-11-28-legion-5P-touchpad-nonresponsive-fix.md

 is based on interrupts instead of polling.
 Interrupts are better than polling for power management.
-How do we fix this? [comment #189](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1887190/comments/189) contains code which is a standalone version of the solution in comment #171.
+How do we fix this? [comment #189](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1887190/comments/189) contains code which is a stand-alone version of the solution in comment #171.
-This standalone version is only useful if the module `pinctrl-amd` is built out of the kernel.
+This stand-alone version is only useful if the module `pinctrl-amd` is built out of the kernel.
 To check if that is the case, we must execute,
 ```
 $ modinfo pinctrl-amd
 ```
-For arch-based distributions this is the case so the standalone solution works.
+For arch-based distributions this is the case so the stand-alone solution works.
 Based on these findings, we must compile and install the module.
 The instructions to do so are available on the same comment #189 linked earlier.